f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 .. figure:: assets/mcn-productpage.JPG

-4. Now update the URL field of postman to `http://<gcp-site-pub-ip>/productpage?u=normal`
+4. Now update the URL field of postman to `http://<lb-domain-name>/productpage?u=normal`

-5. Keeping the other parameters same, again send the GET request and validate details are getting displayed as below
+5. Send the GET request and validate product details are getting displayed as below

 .. figure:: assets/mcn-productpage2.JPG